 Don’t let the list of blog business plan sections (below) scare you.
 You don’t have to write the whole plan in one sitting, and you will find that each section is simpler than it looks.
 Since you probably take your blog + business pretty seriously, I actually think you’ll enjoy filling out the sections below.

-Your business plan for your blog will accomplish many things:
+Your business plan for your blog will accomplish many things.
+It will:

 - Give you new blog + business ideas as you write.